eliansweed/About-Me/README.md

+#🔐 "I don't just protect systems — I understand how they break."

 # 👋 Hi, I'm Elian Sweed

 I'm a cybersecurity enthusiast from 🇮🇱 Israel, passionate about Linux, scripting, and securing systems from real-world threats.